-- 172. The following practices will be adopted to minimize the risk of soil contamination and topsoil loss: - The top soil of about 0.3 m depth shall be removed and stored separately during excavation work, and after the construction of the main trunk the same soil shall be replaced on the top, in unpaved areas; - In order to avoid the topsoil erosion, the height of fill must not exceed 2 m and the inclination of the fill slope must not exceed 45°; - Water-diversion channels will be made along the perimeter of the topsoil fill and will be protected against the scattering by the wind blow; - In case of storing the topsoil for long, measures must be taken to maintain its qualitative properties.
+- 261. The following practices will be adopted to minimize the risk of soil contamination and topsoil loss: - The top soil of about 0.2-0.3 m depth shall be removed and stored separately during excavation work, and after the construction of the main trunk the same soil shall be replaced on the top, in unpaved areas; - In order to avoid the topsoil erosion, the height of fill must not exceed 2 m and the inclination of the fill slope must not exceed 45°; - In case of storing the topsoil for long, measures must be taken to maintain its qualitative properties.
 Periodic loosening or grass sowing is meant; - Subject to advance consent of the local self-governance authorities, the excess topsoil if remained will be used at other project sites or handed over to the appropriate authorities. - Use of non-faulty construction techniques and vehicles; - In case of spills of oil/lubricants, the spilled product will be localized/cleaned in the shortest possible time. - The appliances creating the risk of ground water pollution when in operation will be equipped with drip pans; - The vehicles must be preferably washed at private car washing areas; - Using temporal water diversion channels; - Filling the holes in a timely manner.

-173. No risks of soil contamination is expected during operational phase
+262. No risks of soil contamination are expected during operational phase